rkzn/open-api-docs/docs/faq.md

 ## Can I refresh my access token before its expiry?

-Yes, you can refresh an access before or after its expiry.
+Yes, you can refresh an access token before or after its expiry.

 ## For how long the refresh token is valid?